digitalyoshixi/zettelkasten/content/Security/Global Offset Table.md

 aliases:
   - GOT
 ---
-Section inside program memory that stores a list of the addresses of all functions that are dynamically linked.
+Section inside program memory that stores a list of the absolute addresses of all functions that are dynamically linked.